The best baiting poles

 What to look for in a baiting pole?

 With all baiting poles primarily doing the same job, you have to decide what best fits your needs.
-If you fish small lakes then a 12-18m pole would suffice in that situation perfectly.
+If you fish small lakes, then I would be happy using a 12-18m pole as that would suffice in that situation perfectly.
 However, if you fish a range of lakes, a more versatile option that can be extended would be far more suitable.

 How heavy they are can impact how you fish too.
 Whilst you won't be holding it, you still have to carry it to the swim, so a more compact, lightweight option might be worth considering if you like to stay mobile.